South Africa's AMCU union cuts Implats wage demands

 Security personnel at Amplats' Mogalakwena mine dispersed protesting community members who were destroying mine property earlier on Wednesday, the company said.

-The demonstrators were demanding the company, a unit of Anglo American (AAL.L), give them permanent employment.
+The demonstrators were demanding the company, a unit of Anglo American, give them permanent employment.

 ($1 = 10.3578 South African rand)